shorthills-ai/langchain/.devcontainer/README.md

 ## VS Code Dev Containers
 [![Open in Dev Containers](https://img.shields.io/static/v1?label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/langchain-ai/langchain)

 Note: If you click the link above you will open the main repo (langchain-ai/langchain) and not your local cloned repo.
-This is fine if you only want to run and test the library, but if you want to contribute you can use the  link below and replace with your username and cloned repo name:
+This is fine if you only want to run and test the library, but if you want to contribute you can use the  link below and replace it with your username and cloned repo name:
 ```
 https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/<yourusername>/<yourclonedreponame>